The Algorithm That Makes Preschoolers Obsessed With YouTube Kids

 Toddlers crave power.
 Too bad for them, they have none.
 Hence the tantrums and absurd demands.
 (No, I want this banana, not that one, which looks identical in every way but which you just started peeling and is therefore worthless to me now.)

 They just want to be in charge!
 This desire for autonomy clarifies so much about the behavior of a very small human.
-It also begins to explains the popularity YouTube among toddlers and preschoolers, several development psychologists told me.
+It also begins to explain the popularity of YouTube among toddlers and preschoolers, several developmental psychologists told me.

 If you don’t have a 3-year-old in your life, you may not be aware of YouTube Kids, an app that’s essentially a stripped-down version of the original video blogging site, with videos filtered by the target audience’s age.
 And because the mobile app is designed for use on a phone or tablet, kids can tap their way across a digital ecosystem populated by countless videos—all conceived with them in mind.